00-Evan/00-Evan.github.io/_pages/home.md

     title: "Shattered Pixel Dungeon v2.2.0!"
     excerpt: "v2.2.0 includes a brand new quest in the caves, almost 20 minutes of new music, and substantial improvements to the prison and sewers quests! there's also the usual bunch of big and small tweaks and bugfixes."
     url: "/blog/shattered-pixel-dungeon-v220.html"
     btn_label: "Read More"
     btn_class: "btn--primary"
-  - image_path: /assets/images/2023/2023-01-11/header.png
-    title: "Shattered Pixel Dungeon in 2023"
-    excerpt: "Just as with previous years, I'm writing a blog post at the start of 2023 to summarize my longer-term plans for Shattered Pixel Dungeon!"
-    url: "/blog/shattered-pixel-dungeon-in-2023.html"
-    btn_label: "Read More"
-    btn_class: "btn--primary"
 shattered_feature: